Merry Pranks of Master Till

 A little-know version of the piece for violin, clarinet, horn, bassoon, and bass.

-24-page activity book with musical information, games and beautiful illustrations by noted children's book illustrator Giles Laroche.
+Activity booklet with musical information, games and beautiful illustrations by noted children's book illustrator Giles Laroche.

 Download the free curriculum guide with lessons in music, math, art, science, geography, language arts and history.